Berry-Esseen Bounds for Projection Parameters and Partial Correlations with Increasing Dimension: Confidence Sets for the Regression Parameters

 \subsection{Bootstrap}

 The confidence sets described in the previous section can be conservative because they do not take into account the correlation structure of $G = (G_1, \ldots, G_d)^{\top}$.
 Recall that $(G_1, \ldots, G_d)^{\top}$ has a normal distribution on $\mathbb{R}^d$ with mean zero and unknown covariance matrix given by $\mbox{corr}(\Sigma_n^{-1}V_n\Sigma_n^{-1})$.
 Hence one way to find the quantiles of $\max_{1\le j\le d}|G_j|$ is to generate Guassian random vectors from the distribution and use the sample quantiles of the maximum norm of these random vectors.
-This procedure is equivalent to the multiplier bootstrap which is given the following pseudocode: \begin{enumerate} \item Define the estimated ``score'' vectors
+This procedure is equivalent to the multiplier bootstrap methodology, detailed below: \begin{enumerate} \item Define the estimated ``score'' vectors

 From the definition of $\widehat{\beta}$, we have $\sum_{i=1}^n \widehat{\psi}_i = 0.$ \item Fix the number of bootstrap samples $B \ge 1$.
 For each $1 \leq b \leq B$, generate random vectors $e_i^{(b)}\overset{iid}{\sim} N(0, 1)$, $1\le i\le n$ and compute the bootstrap statistics